UNC-Libraries/SCTS-Documentation/Style Guide.md

 Much of the legacy abstract description found at Wilson Special Collections Library glorifies the experiences of white individuals and groups.
 In the Southern Historical Collection this is most evident in our description of white antebellum southerners.
 While sometimes acknowledging slavery, much of the language in these finding aids centers the lives of enslavers and softens the role that white southerners played in the system of racial oppression, often obscuring the lives and lived experiences of enslaved individuals documented in the collection.
 More generally, our legacy description leans towards a white (often white supremacist), male, straight, and able-bodied perspective.
 We strive to actively reframe this narrative for both new finding aids and our conscious editing of legacy description.
 We do this by calling out racist actions and viewpoints and by purposefully calling out the lives and voices of those historically left out in our legacy description.
 We do this to make our description more inclusive and accessible and to better enable researchers to engage with the detail and scope of historical evidence.

-Please consult the [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md) for more on conscious language and the voice and style of inclusive description.
 Below are examples of our efforts to remediate legacy description to reframe the narrative and surface the voices of those previously left out of our description.

 - **Example 1**